SFDO-Tooling/CumulusCI/cli/README.md

       --help  Show this message and exit.

     Commands:
-      apextestsdb_upload  Upload a test_results.json file to the... ci                  Commands to make building on CI servers... github              Commands for interacting with the Github... managed_deploy      Installs a managed package version and... mrbelvedere         Commands for integrating builds with...
+      ci       Commands to make building on CI servers... dev      Commands useful to developers in interacting... github   Commands for interacting with the Github... release  Commands used in the release process and...
-      package_beta        Use Selenium to upload a package version in... package_deploy      Runs a full deployment of the code as managed... run_tests           Run Apex tests in the target org via the... unmanaged_deploy    Runs a full deployment of the code including... update_package_xml  Updates the src/package.xml file by parsing...

-## Salesforce
+## For Developers

-    $ cumulusci unmanaged_deploy --help
+    $ cumulusci dev apextestsdb_upload --help
     Detected None build of branch None at commit None on None
+    Usage: cumulusci dev apextestsdb_upload [OPTIONS] EXECUTION_NAME
+                                            RESULTS_FILE_URL

+      Upload a test_results.json file to the ApexTestsDB web application for analysis.
+NOTE: This does not currently work with local files.
+You will have to upload the file to an internet accessible web server and provide the path.

+    Options:
+      --repo-url TEXT       Set to override the repository url for the report --branch TEXT         Set to override the branch for the report --commit TEXT         Set to override the commit sha for the report --execution-url TEXT  Set to provide a link back to execution results --environment TEXT    Set a custom name for the build environment --help                Show this message and exit.

+    $ cumulusci dev deploy --help
+    Detected None build of branch None at commit None on None
-    Usage: cumulusci unmanaged_deploy [OPTIONS]
+    Usage: cumulusci dev deploy [OPTIONS]

       Runs a full deployment of the code including unused stale package metadata, setting up dependencies, deploying the code, and optionally